-In all of the craziness that’s going down in our world, between the hurricanes and fires and mass shootings and the National Anthem protests and so much more, it’s no wonder that we sometimes forget that we’re a nation at war.
+In all of the craziness that’s going down in our world, between the presidential election and COVID and the hurricanes and fires, it’s no wonder that we sometimes forget that we’re a nation at war.
 Not only are we a nation at war, but we’re a nation at many wars.
 No, we may only be at war in one place, Afghanistan–I think that’s the only place we’re fighting a declared war right now–but we have men and women in battle in various locations around the globe.
 I think those people would agree with me when I say that, whether war has been declared or not. if you’re in an armed military situation and there’s a chance you might get killed, it’s war.

 If we forget the war, then we have to forget them too, at least that part of what they do.
 I’m not cool with that.
 Instead, I think we need to remember them even more, love them even more, and be even more thankful for them.
 God love them; God love those beautiful people.